A case study of spatiotemporal forecasting techniques for weather forecasting

 \subsection{Snapshot LSTM}

-In order to use the vector autoregression or LSTM model, we vectorize a temperature field at each time instant, also called the ''method of snapshots in the fluid community'' Consider a multivariate or multiple time series $\mathbf{Y} \in \mathbb{R}^{K \times T},$ where $K$ is the number of variables {\em (here in our case, K is the dimension of the vectorized temperature field or the number of longitude-latitude grid points)}, and $T$ is the total number of time-stamps.
-This reshaped dataset now consists of a single spatial dimension instead of two and a temporal dimension, i.e., each row of $ \mathbf{Y}$ represents a time series at a specific geospatial location, while each column corresponds to the temperature at all locations at a specific time instant (vectorized temperature field).
-The main problem with this method is that it removes inter-spatial relationships, which are often crucial, but here this approach allowed us to use classical LSTM to evolve these snapshots in time as a multivariate time series.
+In order to use the vector autoregression or LSTM model \cite{lstm_main}, \cite{gru}, \cite{sequenceLSTM}, \cite{encdecLSTM}, we vectorize a temperature field at each time instant, also called the "method of snapshots" in the fluid community.
+Consider a multivariate or multiple time series $\mathbf{Y} \in \mathbb{R}^{K \times T},$ where $K$ is the number of variables {\em (here in our case, K is the dimension of the vectorized temperature field or the number of longitude-latitude grid points)}, and $T$ is the total number of time-stamps.
+This reshaped dataset now consists of a single spatial dimension instead of two and a temporal dimension, i.e., each row of $ \mathbf{Y}$ represents a time series at a specific geospatial location, while each column corresponds to the temperature at all locations at a specific time instant (vectorized temperature field, referred to as a {\em snapshot}).
+The main problem with this method is that it removes inter-spatial relationships, which are often crucial.
+However, this approach enables us to utilize classical LSTM for evolving these snapshots over time as a multivariate time series.